sgranade/choicescript_vscode/README.md

 ## Release Notes

+### [1.2.0]

+- The document outline lets you see the flow of choices, labels, and variables in your game.
+- Expanded error checking in expressions to commands like `*if`.
+- Expanded warnings on text that will be ignored.

 ### [1.1.0]

 - Added ability to italicize text using `Ctrl`+`i` or `Ctrl`+`Shift`+`i` and bold text using `Ctrl`+`Shift`+`b`.